WorldUC/EasyBlog/README.md

 collect\_bids.sh for collecting bids of blogs.

-push\_urls.sh for quote of others' attachement files.
+push\_urls.sh for quote of others' attachment files.

 ##Shortcuts
 Difficult to use for normal users.